Why are My Hydrangea Leaves Turning Brown?

 Reason 1: Burn of Fertilizer

 The fertilizer burn can bring unexpected death to your hydrangea.
 After applying too much fertilizer in dry soil, you will see an overnight impact.
-The edge of the leaves will become brownish.
+The edges of the leaves will become brownish.
 It will look like burnt leaves.
 Remember that the burnt sign does not come from direct contact; it comes from the roots.
 Once affected, there is no such ritual to bring back dead hydrangeas.
 But, some of the hydrangeas can be revived if their core roots are safe.

 How to Avoid Fertilizer Burn: